Skip Navigation and Go Directly to Page ContentAmeriCorps Website Home Page

 Further help on this page can be found by clicking here.

-Member Duties : They will assist in the maintenance of the HI-EMA WordPress website and produce communication documents to support outreach to low-income, ALICE, and underserved communities.
+Member Duties : The VISTA will assist in the development, facilitation, and communication of various components of state mitigation and recovery.
+They will support the production of communication documents to support outreach to low-income, ALICE, and underserved communities.
 The Associate will conduct data analysis using programs like but not limited to ArcGIS to compile and visualize vulnerable communities in need of additional outreach.
-The VISTA will seek out and write grants to provide HI-EMA and partners with capacity building opportunities and funding for emergency management projects.
-The VISTA will analyze, research and collect data and information on best practices to include low-income, ALICE (Asset Limited, Income Constrained, Employed), and underserved communities in frameworks; analyze current HI-EMA hazard frameworks and it’s inclusion of low-income, ALICE, and underserved communities.
+The VISTA will analyze, research and collect data associated with the impacts of already implemented mitigation projects on the community.
+This information will support grant development to provide HIEMA and partners with capacity building opportunities and funding for emergency management projects.

 *For details about AmeriCorps VISTA healthcare benefits, please visit https://americorps.gov/members-volunteers/vista/benefits.